 In addition to that, a good understanding of the current market, together with a solid preparation help you overcome most of the challenges in executing an LTL freight project.

-LTL Tender come in mainly 2 formats
+LTL Tenders come in mainly 2 formats

-in principle there are two models used by carriers in Europe:
+in principle, there are two models used by carriers in Europe:

 - Point-to-Point networks – in which the shipments are collected and delivered by the same truck.
 With this model, the transit time may have less variation and is more predictable.